finopsfuntimes/ProjectOpsEmpFinDims/README.md

 Once the list of maps has loaded, identify the 'Project Operations integration actuals' map `msdyn_actuals` by searching for 'actual' in the filter box in the top right of the screen:
 ![Screenshot of Finance & Operations system Dual-Write mappings list, filtered with text actual](https://github.com/finopsfuntimes/ProjectOpsEmpFinDims/raw/main/ScreenShots/FODualWriteMapsActual.JPG)

 Click on the map to open the details page and if the map is currently in the 'running' state, stop it by clicking the 'stop' button in the top left of the screen.
-Once stopped, use the 'Save as' menu button to create the copy of this map, which we can then edit:
+Once stopped, use the 'Save as' menu button to create the copy of this map, which we can then edit.

 ![Screenshot of Finance & Operations DualWrite mapping save as screen](https://github.com/finopsfuntimes/ProjectOpsEmpFinDims/raw/main/ScreenShots/FODualWriteMapSaveAs.JPG)

+*Note that since we are taking a copy of a standard map rather than extending it, we should be mindful that future updates to the original map by Microsoft will NOT be automatically reflected in our copy, therefore it is important to have a manual procedure to check for changes following a Microsoft update.
+To help with this process, a good tip is to set the version of the custom map to be the same as the original Microsoft map, making it easier to identify if the original version number has increased (and therefore changes are present) following an update.*

 Click on the 'refresh tables' button to ensure that the custom field has been picked up in the table definition and then click on the 'add mapping' button to create the new field map.
 This will create a new entry at the bottom of the list, where you can click on the [none] link on each side of the map to find a select your email address custom field.
 The field is populated from the CE system and would not be modified in F&O, therefore click on the equals sign and change the sync direction from 'Bidirectional' to 'Common data service to Finance and Operations apps.'
 The screenshot shows an example of how this should look.
 Click on the 'save' button at the top of the screen and once saved, click on 'run' to ensure the map can start without errors.
 ![Screenshot of Finance & Operations DualWrite mapping, customised with bookable resource email field map](https://github.com/finopsfuntimes/ProjectOpsEmpFinDims/raw/main/ScreenShots/FODualWriteMapCustomised.JPG)